 It Keeps Going and Going and Going…

 And so Eric and Raven engage in a cat-and-mouse, will-they-or-won’t-they game for a few more pages.
-Eric befriends Raven’s sister, showing he’s actually a nice guy.
+Eric befriends Raven’s sister, showing he’s a nice guy.
 Eric’s mother thinks Raven would make the perfect wife for Eric.
-Raven resists the thought of marriage to this wealthy, handsome, nice, attractive Duke because…reasons?
+Raven resists the thought of marriage to this wealthy, handsome, friendly, attractive Duke because… Reasons?

 Eric follows Raven to America, blah, blah, blah, a possible other woman makes an appearance, blah, blah, blah, Eric and Raven reunite, blah, blah, blah, villain seeks revenge, blah, blah, blah, happy ending.